 At any meeting of members, every question shall be decided by a majority of votes.

 The Chair is a member of ARCH and has the same voting right as any other member.
 When the vote is by ballot, the Chair can vote as any other member.
 In all other cases, the Chair will not vote unless that vote would impact the outcome, i.e. either break a tie so a motion passes or cause a tie so a motion fails, or, where a two-thirds vote is required, either cause or block the attainment of the necessary two-thirds.
-If the chair does not want to change the outcome, the chair is not obliged to vote.

 Unless a poll is demanded, the declaration of the Chair of the meeting recorded in the minutes that a resolution has been carried or carried unanimously or carried by a particular majority shall be conclusive evidence of that fact.
 If at any meeting, a poll is demanded on the election of a Chair, or on the question of adjournment, it shall be taken forthwith without adjournment.
 If a poll is demanded on any other question, it shall be taken in such a manner and either at once or after adjournment as the Chair of the meeting directs.
 The result of the poll shall be deemed to be the resolution of the meeting at which the poll was demanded.
 The demand for a poll may be withdrawn.